Add to your Claude Code skills

 "pipAuditRan": true

-}AI coding tools re-read your entire codebase on every task. code-review-graph fixes that.
+}AI coding tools can end up re-reading large parts of your codebase on review tasks. code-review-graph fixes that.
 It builds a structural map of your code with Tree-sitter, tracks changes incrementally, and gives your AI assistant precise context via MCP so it reads only what matters.

 pip install code-review-graph # or: pipx install code-review-graph